‘Tis the Season… to Prep Your 1099s

 Santa isn’t the only one who should be making a list (and checking it twice) this December.

-If you paid independent contractors this year, it’s officially time to start prepping your 1099-NEC information.
+If you paid any independent contractors this year, it’s officially time to start prepping your 1099 information.

 Most business owners wait until January to deal with 1099s, and that’s exactly why January feels overwhelming.
 But a little prep in December can make the entire process smoother, faster, and far less stressful.

-Here’s what you should be gathering right now so you’re ready when filing opens:
+Here’s what you should be gathering right now so you’re ready when filing opens in January:

-1️⃣ Make a List of All Contractors You Paid $600+ for Services
+1️⃣ Make a List of All Contractors You Paid for Services this year

 The IRS requires a 1099-NEC for any non-employee you paid: